nghiapham179/nghiapham179/README.md

 - 👋 Hi, I’m @nghiapham179
 - 👀 I’m interested in watching flims
-- 🌱 I’m currently learning FPT university
+- 🌱 I’m currently learning FPT university with major of computer science
 - 💞️ I’m looking to collaborate on linkedin
 - 📫 How to reach me via https://www.linkedin.com/in/nghia-pham-769911283/
 - 💬 Speak Vietnamese, English